1st IAA Conference on Space Situational Awareness

-Moriba Jah, director of the UA Space Object Behavioral Sciences initiative, brings to bear his experience -- navigating for NASA Mars missions and working for the Air Force in situational awareness -- as he steers the UA to being a world center of research and discovery on how objects behave in outer space.
+Moriba Jah, Associate Professor at the University of Texas Austin, brings to bear his experience -- navigating for NASA Mars missions and working for the Air Force in situational awareness -- as he steers UT Austin to being a world center of research and discovery on how objects behave in outer space.

 Jah has led research programs in space object behavior assessment and prediction for the Air Force Research Laboratory since 2007.
 He directed the Air Force’s Advanced Sciences and Technology Research Institute for Astronautics, or ASTRIA, on Maui, Hawaii, for eight years, and for the last two years has headed the space situational awareness program at Kirtland Air Force Base in Albuquerque, New Mexico.

 As a spacecraft navigator (a title he shares with few people) for the NASA/Jet Propulsion Laboratory from 1999 to 2006, Jah charted courses for the Mars Global Surveyor, Mars Odyssey, Mars Exploration Rovers and Mars Reconnaissance Orbiter.
 He also has participated in missions to the red planet for the European Space Agency, or ESA, and to asteroid Itokawa with the Japanese space agency, JAXA.

 Jah, UT Associate Professor of Aerospace Engineering and Engineering Mechanics, received his bachelor’s degree in aerospace engineering from Embry-Riddle Aeronautical University in Prescott, Arizona, in 1999 and his master’s and doctoral degrees in aerospace engineering sciences from the University of Colorado, Boulder, in 2001 and 2005.